rochacon/bootstrap_django/README.rst

 This is a simple Django project template.
+This is not intended to be the perfect project setup, but to be used as generic base.
+Feel free to tweak this as much as you want.

 The bootstrap_django.py script will render all the configurations and replace variables with your context data.